alexayca/java_practice/README.md

 This project is a system that allows you to schedule new medical appointments and will allow you to see which appointments are scheduled.

+## Other practices
+This repository includes practices from various online courses.